365 days ago – May 25, 2017

 Our funding for all programs here is very limited but we are determined to forge ahead.
 We are applying for grants and donations to fund our efforts and so we can continue the life-saving.

 Working with the staff here at the shelter has been so inspiring and rewarding.
 I have personally watched the shelter staff evolve from being defeated, discouraged, disheartened to enthusiastic, optimistic and grateful.

-How would you feel coming to work every day knowing you are going to have to pick 4 to kill?
+How would you feel coming to work every day knowing you are going to have to pick four to kill?

-2 adorable, playful kittens, the lap kitty that could’ve been your grandmother’s faithful companion.
-Until she passed away and no one in the family wanted her and 1 frightened, shy, pregnant community cat.
-BTW, she only counts as 1 euthanasia even though she was near term with 5 kittens.
+Two adorable, playful kittens, the lap kitty that could’ve been your grandmother’s faithful companion.
+Until she passed away and no one in the family wanted her and one frightened, shy, pregnant community cat.
+By the way, she only counts as one euthanasia even though she was near term with five kittens.